Here is a short bio of Hannah:

 Hannah Tinti is a writer, editor, and teacher.

 Hannah is also a celebrated teacher of creative writing.
-She co-founded Wishing Stone Workshops and the Sirenland Writers Conference in Italy with Dani Shapiro and Michael Maren.
-She currently teaches at New York University’s Graduate Creative Writing Program, Columbia University’s MFA program and at the Museum of Natural History in New York City.
+In 2006 she co-founded the Sirenland Writers Conference in Italy with Dani Shapiro, Michael Maren, and Antonio & Carla Sersale.
+She has taught writing at New York University’s Graduate Creative Writing Program, Columbia University’s MFA program, CUNY, Hedgebrook, and at the Museum of Natural History in New York City.